Saturday, May 27, 5 – 7 pm

 About Lex Nichols —

-Lex Nichols was born and raised in Rocky Ford.
+Lex Nichols (on the right) was born and raised in Rocky Ford.
 At about 15 his stepmom bought him his first camera and his interest in art and photography really took off.
 In 2003 he started Lex Nichols Photography and was doing photography full time by 2004.
 He earned a Professional Certification through the Professional Photographers of America specializing in portrait lighting, landscapes and digital art (Photoshop).
 Lex began teaching digital art, photography and Photoshop at Otero Junior College while also running his business.
 In a few years his wife Jennifer joined the LNP team and now runs the business from their home in Rocky Ford.

 Lex has been featured in Outdoor Photographer, Cowboys and Indians, Balloon Life and numerous other national publications.
 Currently, Lex is represented by Alamy Images Stock Agency based out of the UK where his images are sold worldwide.
 He is employed by Otero County as Public Works Director but still continues his photography adventures.
 Visit his website at lexnichols.com.